learnordie/learn_numpy/README.md

 # learn_numpy

-Learn how to use numpy
+Learn how to use NumPy